-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, including the U.S. military, NASA, and NOAA all say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Georgia in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 Georgia's two representatives in the Senate are dismissing scientists' conclusions that humans cause climate change and blocking efforts in Congress to make progress on the climate change problem.
 David Perdue represents Georgia as a senator, and was on President Obama's climate change deniers list.
 Georgia's other senator, Johnny Isakson, Republican, also made the list.
 Both senators adhere to their opinions that humans do not cause climate change, despite nearly unanimous agreement of climate scientists who say the opposite.
 Republicans Derrick Grayson and Mary Kay Bacallao challenged Johnny Isakson in 2016; neither of these Republicans had climate change listed as an issue in their campaigns.
 Challengers in 2016 from the Democratic party included Jim Barksdale John Coyne, and Cheryl Copeland - conspicuously absent from their campaigns is information on their climate change positions.U.S.
 House of Representatives